sebpiq/WAAClock/README.md

 ###repeat(time)

 Sets the event to repeat every `time` seconds.
+If you want to remove the repeat you can pass `null`.
 Note that even if an event is dropped because it expired, subsequent "repeats" of the event will still be executed.

 ###clear()